Explore Climate in Any Story

 Climate-related events influence the story world, culture, and characters in meaningful ways, but the film or show isn’t directly about the climate crisis.

 The film or show is largely about the climate crisis, in that its characters and plot are primarily driven by climate change and/or its impacts.

-We will generate research briefs on any topic you need.
-Each brief will be tailored to explore dramatic potential, rather than presenting a dry collection of facts.
+Get research briefs on any climate-related topic you need.
+Each brief will be tailored to explore dramatic potential and entertainment value, rather than presented as a dry collection of facts.

 Writers' Room Visits

 Ask all your questions and have a lively discussion with Good Energy team members and/or other experts.
 With room visits and periodic check-ins, we’ll help you explore how your characters, plot, and setting might be affected by climate change.

 Receive an organized and incisive world-building document to help you imagine a climate-influenced setting unique to your story, including projections on weather, architecture, infrastructure, leisure, clothing, food, and more.

 We will review your script with an eye toward the accuracy of your portrayals, as well as unique and surprising places to include climate.
 Whether it’s adding climate solutions in your setting, introducing climate-related conflict, or examining dialogue in a climate-sensitivity read, we’ll ensure your script features seamlessly integrated and fact-checked climate portrayals.